 Proofs of language proficiency include, for example:

-- Proof of participation at a completed or currently-attended language course (only rarely accepted as proof of proficiency)
+- Proof of participation in a completed or currently ongoing language course (only rarely accepted as a proof of proficiency)

-- Proof of having completed university studies in the relevant language (sometimes accepted as proof of language proficiency, often only for specific countries)
+- Proof of having completed university studies in the relevant language (sometimes accepted as a proof of language proficiency, often only for degrees from specific countries)

 - Proof of having taken a certain number of language classes (rarely accepted as the only proof of proficiency)

-Universities will inform you on which proof of language proficiency is accepted and which proficiency level you need to have attained.
+The universities will inform you about which proofs of language proficiency they accept and which proficiency level you need to have attained.

 Find out more: